aarneranta/gf-math/grammars/extraction/README.md

 -  Step 0: preparations
 -  Step 1: extract wikidata for that language into qlist
 -  Step 2: parse with UDPipe
 -  Step 3: use the UDPipe parse to clean up corpus and add to lexicon
+-  Step 4: build a lexicon extension
 -  Step 5: parse the terms with the extended lexicon
 -  Step 6: (if -first) generate GF modules for abstract and the first concrete
 -  Step 7: (if -added) add a new concrete syntax